Heartlessguy/Heartlessguy/README.md

 ### Hi there 👋
-My name is Alexandr, i'm DevOps Engineer at Elcomplus.
+My name is Alexandr, i'm DevOps Engineer.
-In past i was a dotnet developer.
+I used to be a dotnet developer, then i ~~took an arrow in the knee~~ became interested in ops thingies, now i'm here.

 ### 🔧 Tools i use: